ShareefAT-1/Pract-Project-/README.md

-# 📚 DBooks Library
+# 📚 Anna’s Library

-A simple and sleek online library built with React, Tailwind CSS, and the DBooks API.
-This app allows users to browse, search, and view digital books across various categories.
-Perfect for book lovers and developers learning API integration and frontend development.
+A sleek and responsive online library built with **React**, **Tailwind CSS**, and the **DBooks API**.
+Users can browse, search, and view digital books across various categories in a clean, component-based UI.
+Ideal for book lovers and developers exploring API integration and modern frontend architecture.

 ## 🚀 Features